 Now maybe you’re sitting there thinking but my garden isn’t big enough, or I don’t know how to grow vegetables, maybe you think you don’t have the time, after all, we’re talking about a family garden here, not an allotment.
 Who has time for growing vegetables when you’ve got children?
 But trust me on this – I do not have green fingers, I am not a naturally skilled gardener, but growing something you can eat doesn’t have to be complicated.
 I’ve already mentioned tomatoes because quite simply, you really can’t go wrong with them.
 If you don’t have much space you can even buy tomato plants in ready planted grow bags – you just have to water and watch!
 Strawberry plants can also be contained in planters, so even in a garden which is just gravel or patio, strawberry plants can thrive.
 If you have a large garden and you’re worried that all this is going to be too much work, you could considering hiring a gardener for a few hours a week.

 Other vegetables and fruits which are really easy to grow even in a small family garden include carrots, green beans, lettuce and salad leaves, cucumbers, bell peppers, potatoes, peas, onions, raspberries, blueberries, figs and more.
 All of these can be grown easily in pots and don’t require complicated monitoring or maintenance.
+To get you started on your vegetable garden journey, we recommend following these growing guides to offer the support and advice you may need.

 3. Bring wildlife into the garden